-Many foreigners in Spain don’t bother getting this, but the Spanish law says that if you have lived in Spain for more than three months (90 days), you have to apply for it.
+Many foreigners in Spain don’t bother getting this, but the Spanish law says that if you have lived in Spain for more than three months (90 days) and plan on living in the country for more than 183 days per year, you have to apply for it.

 Before 2007, foreigners living in Spain for more than six months had to apply for the foreign EU Residence Card (Residencia).
 However, this all changed with the new Royal Decree of 16th February 2007, which states that foreign residents from EU countries that have lived in Spain for more than 90 days must apply for the new Resident Certificate (Certificado de Residente).
 To get this, you have to be entered into the Central Register for Foreign Nationals or Registro Central de Extranjeros.

 If you are an EU citizen that already has the original EU Residence Card, you don’t need to apply for the new certificate until your present card expires.

 Included on this new Resident Certificate are the date of registration, the holders name, address, nationality and NIE number - Nùmero de Identificaciòn de Extranjero (tax identification number for foreigners).
 This all certifies that you are resident in Spain.

 Also with the previous EU Residence Card, foreigners NIE numbers had to be applied for separately.
 But not any longer, as with the new Resident Certificate this is now automatically included.